 It was further revealed that development for the game had been stopped in November 2011.
 Human Head wished to re-negotiate their contract with ZeniMax, believing that the terms of their current contract were not fair.
 Many members of Human Head were laid off during this strike period which lasted at least until March 2, 2012.

-On October 30th, 2014, Prey 2 was announced to be officially cancelled by Bethesda.
+On October 30th, 2014, Bethesda announced that Prey 2 was officially canceled.